NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3Payloads.md

 ### Location Resource ###
 The Location resource is used to transfer details of the incident location.

+When a BARS Sender populates the Location resource;

-BaRS Senders **must** populate the *Location.extension* with at least one property or non-property element from the following:
+*  They **must** populate the *Location.extension* with at least one property or non-property element from the following:
     *  Unique Property Reference Number (UPRN)
     *  Postcode Address Finder (PAF) key
     *  Eastings/Northings
     *  What3words

-BaRS Senders *should* populate the *Location.address* for all property based locations.
+*  They *should* populate the *Location.address* for all property based locations.
-BarS Senders *should* populate *Location.address.line* which is a repeatable element, with the the order in which lines should appear in an address label
+*  They *should* populate *Location.address.line* which is a repeatable element, with the the order in which lines should appear in an address label
-BarS Senders *should* populate *Location.address.name* when there is a property name BaRS senders *should* populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma
+*  They *should* populate *Location.address.name* when there is a property name
+*  They *should* populate *Location.address.text* with a text representation of the full address (including the address name), with each line separated by a comma

 When a BARS Receiver processes information in a Location resource;

-They *should* populate *all* address fields sent, in their system They *must* display *all* address fields sent by the Sender
+*  They *should* consume and populate *all* address fields sent, into their system
+*  They *must* display *all* address fields sent by the Sender

 ### CarePlan Resource